Buddhism as Realism, Not Pessimism

 Conclusion

 Buddhism’s focus on suffering is a methodological starting point—an insistence on clear-eyed seeing—rather than a pessimistic worldview.
-By diagnosing the problem and offering a credible treatment, Buddhism is realistic, pragmatic, and, in its confidence in the power of practice, deeply hopeful.
+By diagnosing the problem and offering a practical treatment, Buddhism is realistic, pragmatic, and, in its confidence in the power of practice, deeply hopeful.